You benefit all the way

 Unlike other types of funding, some of the interest that you pay goes straight back into your pension, offering the potential for significant pension value enhancement – and a loan that partly pays for itself.

 - Interest is paid back into your pension.

 - Set up is easy and stress-free.

 - Can be used for almost any business need.

-SSASs are registered with HMRC and therefore benefit from a range of tax reliefs including:
+SSASs are registered with HM Revenue & Customs (HMRC) and therefore benefit from a range of tax relief measures, including:

-- A commercial Loan can be made to your own company, or a third party company.
+- A commercial loan can be made to your own company, or to a third-party company.